-Essential Element Related Iowa Academic Standard in Science reasoning to describe the relationships between the HS-ESS1-1 Develop a model based on evidence to illustrate the life span of the sun and the role of nuclear fusion in the sun's core to release energy that eventually reaches Earth in the form of radiation, supplying Earth with energy.
+Essential Element Related Iowa Academic Standard in Science SCI.EE.12.ESS.SolSys-1 Use mathematical reasoning to describe the relationships between the amount of energy released by a star that reaches Earth and the star's mass and distance from Earth.
+HS-ESS1-1 Develop a model based on evidence to illustrate the life span of the sun and the role of nuclear fusion in the sun's core to release energy that eventually reaches Earth in the form of radiation, supplying Earth with energy.